 - Seamless client updates — any update that could affect consensus is handled by compiling the code to WebAssembly and deploying it as just another message on the network.
 Not only that, but you can store as many versions of the consensus code as you want compiled to native code, and Substrate will handle the complexity of making sure that the native code being executed lines up with the currently-deployed WebAssembly code.
 You get the speed of native code, but because there’s always a WebAssembly fallback you can deploy a native version of the code at your own pace and be safe in the knowledge that you can never accidentally get a hard fork or other consensus issues.

 - The ability to immediately start running your project on Polkadot the moment it is released.
-Although projects built with Substrate can be compiled to use seperate clients per-project (like existing blockchains do), since Polkadot implements the Substrate API you can tap into the shared security and interopability that Polkadot provides.
+Although projects built with Substrate can be compiled to use separate clients per-project (like existing blockchains do), since Polkadot implements the Substrate API you can tap into the shared security and interoperability that Polkadot provides.
 Polkadot is itself being built using Substrate, which allows us to get fast feedback on any holes in the framework and allows us to run a Polkadot testnet or even a second instance of Polkadot itself as a parachain.
 If you don’t know about Polkadot or if you just haven’t been sufficiently propagandised about its benefits, you can check out this post on the Polkadot blog.

 So what don’t you get for free?
 Essentially it’s just your state machine, which includes things like transactions.
 To make Substrate as generic as possible, it has no transactions.
 Instead, it has what we call “extrinsics”, which are just binary blobs that you can use to store any data that you want.
 For most chains these extrinsics will include transactions, but of course you don’t need to implement it that way!
 You could remove the concept of currency from the network entirely and use Substrate to create a decentralised Erlang-style actor-model concurrent system with a set of trusted authorities to verify the correct behaviour of the network.
 Assuming you do want currency and transactions, however, implementing the transaction format will likely be trivial — just an interchange format and a library to access that data from your chosen language.
 It’s even easier than other distributed architectures like microservices — since the code and the data it operates on is stored in the same place, you don’t need to enforce backwards-compatibility guarantees for transactions¹, just for storage.
 For chains with private transactions the implementation may be more complex.
 The names of everything are not finalised and so you’ll see different language used in different places, but here’s a simple explanation of what you’d need to implement in order to get a full blockchain up and running: